stolostron/multicluster-observability-addon/demo/demoScript.md

 @Israel describe what's being installed

+In the case of the OTEL Collector we can see it was deployed in the spoke cluster.
+If we check the OTEL Collector configuration (`oc -n spoke-otel get pods -o yaml`) we will see the endpoint and the certificates populated in the exporter.

 Now let's jump into the spoke cluster and we see the different signal collectors running correctly:

 First, Prometheus Agent